sourcegraph/handbook/content/bizops/user_definitions.md

 The different time periods are used depending on the length of the relevant context (for example, a marketing campaign that runs for a week might track DAU while our yearly goals might track MAU.)

-## Unique Sourcegraph users

-For some of our metrics we want to identify unique users across on-prem and cloud instances.
-For this purpose, unique users of Sourcegraph are defined as having a common email address across any number of instances.
-For example, a@b.com on an on-prem instance and a@b.com on Sourcegraph.com would be considered the same user for the purposes of this metric.
-Note that most measures don't have this constraint, and any that do will include the term "Unique Sourcegraph Users" in the name of the metric.

 ## Engagement ratios

 | Metric  | Description                                                                                                                                                                                           |